Roncalli Hall, 2nd Floor

 The new Master of Social Work at Sacred Heart University is a 60-credit degree program and is offered in the following delivery systems:

-- Part-time – three or four year completion
+- Part-time on ground – three or four year completion

-- Advanced Standing – (those who hold a BSW degree)
+- Advanced Standing on ground – one year completion for those who hold a BSW degree from a CSWE-accredited institution

 The first year of the MSW program is foundational and highlights courses in human behavior in the social environment, social work generalist practice, social welfare policy, social work research, human diversity and social justice.
 The curriculum prepares students to practice at the generalist level.